There are several different puzzle pieces to fit into place when it comes to creating a cohesive digital marketing strategy.

 Although the most popular use of content marketing is to bring leads into your sales pipeline for a service or product business, you can also use content marketing to create information products and courses as well.
 Many businesses have done this successfully and it’s a great way to make money online if you can pull it off.

 Essentially, content marketing focuses on the creation and distribution of these various pieces of content with the end goal being to generate new leads and customers.
+To do it right, you might want to follow some of these content marketing funnel tips.

 The Key Difference Between Social Media Marketing and Content Marketing